expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 sourceCodeUrl: "https://github.com/expo/expo/tree/sdk-36/packages/expo-apple-authentication"
 ---

-This library provides Apple authentication for iOS standalone apps in the managed and bare workflows.
+This library provides Apple authentication for iOS 13+.
+It does not yet support lower iOS versions, Android, or web.

 Beginning with iOS 13, any app that includes third-party authentication options **must** provide Apple authentication as an option in order to comply with App Store Review guidelines.
 Learn more about Apple authentication on the ["Sign In with Apple" website](https://developer.apple.com/sign-in-with-apple/).

 ## Installation

 For [managed](../../introduction/managed-vs-bare/#managed-workflow) apps, you'll need to run `expo install expo-apple-authentication`.
 To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-apple-authentication).

-> **Note**: This module is not implemented on web.

 ## Configuration